kellnerd/musicbrainz-scripts/README.md

 Running `npm run build` compiles [all userscripts](src/userscripts/) and [all bookmarklets](src/bookmarklets/) before it generates an updated version of `README.md`.
 Before you can run this command you have to ensure that you have setup [Node.js](https://nodejs.org/) and have installed the dependencies of the build script via `npm install`.

-If you want to compile a single minified bookmarklet from a module or a standalone JavaScript file you can run `node tools/bookmarkletify.js file.js`.
-The result will be output directly on screen and no files will be modified.

 ## Node.js Package

 Do you want to create your own userscript or bookmarklet project for MusicBrainz without having to rewrite everything from scratch?

+Have a look at my [userscript bundler](https://github.com/kellnerd/userscript-bundler) tools which are used to build the userscripts, bookmarklets and the README in this repository.

-You can reuse code from this repository by installing it as a dependency of your own Node.js project:
+You can also reuse code from this repository by installing it as a dependency of your own Node.js project:
 `npm install kellnerd/musicbrainz-scripts`

 The package gives you access to all the MusicBrainz specific modules under [src](src/) except for the main modules of the bookmarklets and userscripts themselves.